top of page

 1. Allow Yourself to Feel Without Judgment

-Whether it’s sadness, frustration, fear, or hurt, those emotions are messages, not mistakes.
-When you stop labeling your feelings as “bad,” you open the door for them to move through you rather than stay trapped inside.
+Healing doesn’t start with pretending.
+It begins with permission.
+The permission to feel what’s truly there.
+Whether it’s sadness, frustration, fear, or hurt, these emotions are messages, not mistakes.
+When you stop labeling your feelings as “bad,” you open the door for them to move through you rather than remain trapped inside.

 2. Return to the Present Moment